Iowa vs. Louisville Predictions & Picks - Women's NCAA Tournament Elite Eight

 Iowa Performance Insights

 - The Hawkeyes have a +588 scoring differential, topping opponents by 16.8 points per game.
-They're putting up 87.3 points per game to rank first in college basketball and are allowing 70.5 per contest to rank 315th in college basketball.
+They're putting up 87.3 points per game to rank first in college basketball and are giving up 70.5 per contest to rank 315th in college basketball.

-- The Hawkeyes are putting up 89.4 points per game at home.
-In away games, they are averaging 85.9 points per contest.
+- At home the Cardinals are putting up 77.2 points per game, six more than they are averaging on the road (71.2).

-- Defensively, Iowa has played better in home games this season, giving up 65.0 points per game, compared to 78.5 when playing on the road.
+- At home, Louisville gives up 62.4 points per game.
+On the road, it gives up 64.

-- The Hawkeyes have seen a decrease in scoring lately, putting up 84.4 points per game in their last 10 outings, 2.9 points fewer than the 87.3 they've scored this year.
+- The Cardinals have fared worse offensively over their last 10 games, putting up 70.7 points per contest, 2.3 fewer points their than season average of 73.0.

 © 2023 Data Skrive.
 All rights reserved.